PeanutStick/Battery-graph/README.md

 Execute:
 sudo systemctl enable change-csv.service
 sudo systemctl enable battery.service
+Change the path in every files where it's write "#change it"
 You can create an alias like this:
 alias bat="python3 /path/to/main.py"
 # Screen